Peloton Interactive: Bike and Bike+

 The Peloton Bikes are internet-connected stationary bicycles with a touchscreen that streams exercise classes to the rider.
 The device touchscreen operates on a custom version of Android.
 Classes can also be accessed through the Peloton App or website.
 Classes can be cast from the Bike to a TV using Miracast, and can be cast from the App or website to a TV using iOS and Android devices, such as AirPlay and Chromecast.
-Users can video chat with friends during classes.
+Users could video chat with friends during classes, however that feature was discontinued in June, 2022.
 Those who purchase the Bike then pay a monthly subscription fee for access to live-streaming and on-demand classes through the tablet.

 The Bike+ was introduced in September 2020.
 The Bike monitor is 21.5 inches in size, and is an HD touchscreen.
 The monitor used on the Bike+ is an HD touchscreen that is 23.8 inches and has a rotating feature.
 The Bike+ has an auto-resistance feature.
 Both have Bluetooth.
 Both bikes come with clip-in pedals that require cycling shoes, or users can purchase pedals that don't require cycling shoes.